syncfusion-content/wpf-docs/wpf/Diagram/Connector/Segments/Cubic/Interaction.md

 ---
 layout: post
-title: Interaction on cubic bezier segment | Syncfusion
+title: Interaction on cubic bezier segment | Syncfusion®
 description: Interaction on Cubic curve segments and editing the control points of cubic curve segments to maintain same distance and angle
 platform: wpf
 control: SfDiagram